 All Records must be retained by the Provider for a period of no less than 6 years after the creation of the Record, unless otherwise specified in these Records Management Instructions or advised by the Department.
 For certain Records, specific retention periods are applicable in accordance with Employment Services Records Disposal Authority 2003/00330307, Employment Services Records Authority 2009/00179260 (RA) and the General Records Authority GRA 33 Accredited Training 2012/00579704 (GRA 33).
-Details of these specific Records and corresponding retention periods are set out in the supporting document Records retention periods.
+Details of these specific Records and corresponding retention periods are set out in the Records Retention Periods supporting document .